ziangxiao/ziangxiao.github.io/_pages/about.md

 Prior my Ph.D journey, I completed my B.S. in Psychology and Statistics & Computer Science at University of Illinois.
 Prof. [Dov Cohen](https://psychology.illinois.edu/directory/profile/dovcohen) advised my undergraduate thesis regarding the effect of grammatically gendered language on investors' financial decision.

+Currently, I am looking for summer 2020 internship opportunities.
+If you have exciting projects/ideas in hand and looking for interns to accomplish them, please send me an email at zxiao5 at illinois dot edu!

+Please check [Projects](https://www.ziangxiao.com/portfolio/) for my work and [Publications](https://www.ziangxiao.com/publications/) for selected paper.
+My full publication list is avaliable at my [Curriculum Vitae](https://www.ziangxiao.com/files/Ziang%20Xiao_CV.pdf).

 as a student in computer science.
 ------
 My research interest lies at the interaction of technology and human behavior.
 I am particularly interested in how we can use technology to understand human behavior and how technology can persuade people to engage with beneficial behaviors.